mgreenig/loopgen/README.md

             - "sequence" (M,) array of integers 0-19, based on sorted 3-letter AA codes
 ```

+However our pipeline can handle any structure so long as the key structure
-In our case, `receptor` refers to the epitope and `ligand` refers to the CDR loop.
+from `receptor`/`ligand` and below is consistent.
+In our case, `receptor` refers to the
+epitope and `ligand` refers to the CDR loop.

 If you have an `hdf5` file with this structure, you can read it in as follows: